 Europe Trip.
 Day 3: Paris, France

-The building itself is rather overwhelming that divided into three main sections, Sully, Richelieu and Denon.
+The building itself is rather overwhelming, divided into three main sections: Sully, Richelieu, and Denon.
 Wiki: The Musée du Louvre contains about 460,000 objects and displays 35,000 works of art in eight curatorial departments.
 The Louvre exhibits sculptures, objects d'art, paintings, drawings, and archaeological finds.
-There’s something quite special about seeing these famed creations up close and in person.
+There’s something exceptional about seeing these famed creations up close and in person.

-We began early to take metro to Concorde (M12) station.
-Upon got off the metro, we headed towards Musee du Louvre entrance via the Jardin des Tuileries.
-Just for your info, Musée de l'Orangerie located in this garden.
+We began early to take the metro to Concorde (M12) station.
+Upon getting off the metro, we headed towards the Musée du Louvre entrance via the Jardin des Tuileries.
+Just for your info, Musée de l'Orangerie is located in this garden.

-We took the metro before 8 in the morning
+We took the subway before 8 in the morning.

 We took the picture of Luxor Obelisk again